SPIX23/shaiya-solutions/ep3/readme.md

 * improved ps_gamedata database for ep3 that was tested on a live server and should be relatively bug-free

-* ct file that corrects the grb bug causing points from prior ranking battles to stack with the current ranking battle
+* ct file that corrects the grb bug of prior ranking battle points stacking with the current ranking battle points

 **notes**